 5. Take a drive to see the leaves change color

-Some of our favorite routes to drive include the Illinois River Road, Chicago to Lake Geneva, along the shore of Lake Michigan, driving the Great River Road on the state’s western edge, or heading north to Door County, Wisconsin.
+Some of our favorite routes to drive for leaf peeping include the Illinois River Road, Chicago to Lake Geneva, along the shore of Lake Michigan, the Great River Road along the state’s western edge, or heading north to Door County, Wisconsin.

 Most Friday evenings are reserved for high school football games across the U.S. and Chicago is no different.
-Nothing beats donning your local school colors, heading to the stadium with family and friends, and cheering the team to a win alongside the rest of your community.
+Nothing beats donning your school colors, heading to the stadium with family and friends, and cheering the team to a win alongside the rest of your community.

 On Saturdays families support the college football teams like U of I in Urbana-Champaign and Northwestern in Evanston.
 Tailgating is a fun way to spend a fall afternoon or evening.

 If your family likes the NFL, there’s always Sunday and the Chicago Bears (or head up to Green Bay to see the Packers play).
 There are a few home games in the fall and it is one of the best things to do in October before the weather changes.